 Ability to establish and maintain effective working

-relationships with other employees, outside agencies, and the
+relationships with campers, parents, other employees and the

 PHYSICAL DEMANDS: The physical demands described here are